Best 10 AI SOC Platforms For Business (2026)

 Our Take

 We think Prophet AI fits best where SaaS sprawl is the core problem.
-The built-in context around enterprise applications gives it an edge other generic AI triage tools don’t have.
+The built-in context around enterprise applications gives it an edge that generic AI triage tools don’t have.
 If your threat surface is primarily SaaS and your analysts are spending meaningful time on repetitive triage, Prophet AI is well worth considering.
-The promise of consistent Tier-1 and Tier-2 quality investigation on every alert, including low-severity ones, is where organizations will see real value.

 Strengths